SraavyaPradeep/Automated-Video-Upload-Youtube-v3/README.md

 (5) Download the JSON file

-(6) Modify the credentials_file variable of the Python File to include the path to your JSON file
+(6) Modify the credentials_file variable of refactor.py to include the path to your JSON file

 (7) Modify the information.txt file to include your video's information